List of EastEnders characters introduced in 2002: Alfie Moon

-Alfred William "Alfie" Moon, played by Shane Richie, makes his first appearance on 21 November 2002, and leaves on 25 December 2005.
+Alfie Moon, played by Shane Richie, makes his first appearance on 21 November 2002, and leaves on 25 December 2005.
 He returns to EastEnders on 21 September 2010, following the return of on-screen wife Kat (Jessie Wallace) two episodes previously.
-Some of the character's most prominent storylines have included: his turbulent relationship with – and later marriage to – Kat Slater; the dementia and death of his grandmother, Nana Moon (Hilda Braid); believing that Kat's son Tommy had died of cot death, whereas in fact Ronnie Branning (Samantha Womack) had switched him with her own deceased child; and his wife's affair with Derek Branning (Jamie Foreman).
+Some of the character's most prominent storylines have included: his turbulent relationship with – and later marriage to – Kat Slater; the dementia and death of his grandmother, Nana Moon (Hilda Braid); believing that Kat's son Tommy had died of cot death, whereas in fact Ronnie Branning (Samantha Womack) had switched him with her own deceased child; and his wife's affair with Derek Branning (Jamie Foreman) (see Who's Been Sleeping with Kat?).

 Doris Moisey

 Doris Moisey, played by Marcia Ashton, is a pensioner spinster who meets Jim Branning (John Bardon) at the gym in Walford and sets her sights on him.
 Doris pesters Jim and even starts going to his house to see him while his wife Dot (June Brown) is away.
-She sends Jim a Valentine's day card, and intercepts Dot's card in the post, making Jim think that Dot has forgotten their anniversary.
+She sends Jim a Valentine's Day card, and intercepts Dot's card in the post, making Jim think that Dot has forgotten their anniversary.

 When Jim hurts his back, Doris gives him a massage on his bed, only to be interrupted by Dot returning home.
 After Dot refuses to sleep in the same room as Jim, he goes for a drink with Doris and is torn between the two women.
 Patrick Trueman (Rudolph Walker) persuades Jim to make a list of pros and cons about both women.
 Dot finds the list and leaves Jim, leaving Doris to think she has won.
 Dot later moves back in with Jim and Doris leaves Albert Square.
 She has not been seen since.

 Spencer Moon

 Spencer Moon, played by Christopher Parker, is the brother of Alfie Moon (Shane Richie).
 He falls for Kelly Taylor (Brooke Kinsella), but she initially refuses his advances.
-He then has a one-night stand with Vicki Fowler (Scarlett Johnson) which leaves her pregnant.
+He then has a one-night stand with Vicki Fowler (Scarlett Alice Johnson) which leaves her pregnant.
 However, Vicki has an abortion.
 Spencer and Kelly then begin a relationship, but he is heartbroken when she does not return from working in Spain, as she has met someone else.

 Nana Moon

-Victoria Alice "Nana" Moon, played by Hilda Braid, is the grandmother of Alfie and Spencer Moon (Shane Richie and Christopher Parker).
+Victoria Alice "Nana" Moon, played by Hilda Braid, is the grandmother of Alfie (Shane Richie) and Spencer Moon (Christopher Parker).
 Her storylines include meeting Wilfred Atkins (Dudley Sutton), a fraudster who wants to con her out of her possessions.
 In 2005 Nana's health began to fail and she develops dementia, much to the worry of Alfie.
 Tragedy strikes when Alfie takes Nana to visit Normandy in France to see her late husband's grave.